NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 * **out_timesum**: The total sum of all outgoing request response times.
 (Prometheus style)
 * **out_count**: The total amount of outgoing requests.
 * **error_out**: The amount of outgoing requests which produced an error.
-* **threshold**: The critical threshold in miliseconds for the response times of incoming requests.
+* **threshold**: The critical threshold in milliseconds for the response times of incoming requests.

 In order to use this data you simply have to activate the Dummy Data Switch you can find in the General Settings.
 All necessary options will be applied.